 Top tip: On bare wood you may want to use a resin and knot blocking primer.

-2. Choose suitable paint
+2. Choose suitable paint for your staircase

 While you can use any wood paint, those designed for floors are best as they are designed to be more durable.
 It needs to be walked all over of course.
 If you do choose to use wood paint, a satin finish may be more forgiving.